 I love vast landscapes as a desert, a mountain chain or a big rock, a cliff but the photo will never give justice to the size….unless you have a person in it

-A person can add romanticism to your photo as well as happiness to balance your landscape
+A person can add romanticism to your photo as well as happiness to balance your landscape.

-Yes very tired but I would never stop smiling to anybody, even the usual street touter that in some countries may never stop.
+Yes very tired but I would never stop smiling at anybody, even the usual street touter that in some countries may never stop.
 It’s all good we are on holiday.